getfundwave/oidc-client/README.md

 ## OIDC Client

----

-@fundwave/oidc-client is a client-side library that allows you to prepare headers for your network-calls by automatically refreshing tokens (if expired) at the provided connection-url.
-It then parses the response and updates the tokens.
+@fundwave/oidc-client is a lightweight client-side library that allows you to prepare headers for your network-calls by automatically refreshing tokens (if expired) with the provided OIDC server.

 ### Installation